emeagenciadigital/meilisearchadmin/README.md

 ## Roadmap

-- Possibility to add geo filtrate and sortable attribute.
+🟢 [Done] Possibility to add geo filtrate and sortable attributes.
-- Search shown with Google map.
+⚪️ [Soon] Search results shown with Google map.

-## Compability
+## Compatibility

+Meilisearch Admin Version is compatible with the following backend releases.
+- v1 for 0.27 backend
+- v2 for 0.28 backend